ichyr/sinatra/08_sinatra_auth_warden/README.md

 Sinatra Warden Template
 =======================

+To run this application one needs to
+---

+* bundle install
+* thin start

+Native text continued
+---

 As a developer sometimes I need to create small Web Applications that needs authentication and others stuffs, but that makes me create them from scratch, then I decided to create some little repos called SST (Sinatra Site